 Usability Testing Increases Relevancy

 Thorough user research tends to increase the relevancy of the user experience.
-Designers can focus on adding elements or features that users find most relevant to their needs.
+Designers can focus on adding elements or features those users find most relevant to their needs.

 Adding irrelevant features detract from the user experience.
 It makes navigation more difficult and wastes time and resources.